 - As soon as the assessors’ confirmations are ready, you’ll receive written permission (with or without conditions) from the Dean’s Office to print your dissertation.

-b) Delivery of an electronic version of the dissertation for which the data format and medium are to be agreed with the ULB.
-Provide both your supervisor and the ULB with two bound copies of your dissertation.
-You must also transfer the rights to the ULB to produce and distribute further copies of the dissertation or to make it available in data networks within its legal obligation as a university library.
+- a) an electronic version at the University and State Library, whereby the data format and the data carrier are to be agreed upon with the University and State Library, as well as a bound copy of the dissertation at the University and State Library, which is also assigned the right to produce and distribute further copies of the dissertation or to make it available in data networks within the framework of the legal tasks of the university library, and

 The contact person at the ULB is Ms Kuhn (Tel: +49 211/81-13394, ).